 If you start dating someone and all you do is expensive dates, that will be their expectation throughout your relationship.
 Don’t bankrupt yourself trying to impress someone.

 Never go into debt to impress your boyfriend or girlfriend.
-Looking back, a cubic zirconium ring would have made more sense for what I valued.
-I received the real thing because that’s what society tells us is “real love.”
+Looking back, a cubic zirconium engagement ring would have made more sense for what I valued.
+Mr Miser bought me the real thing (diamond) because that’s what society tells us is “real love.”

-People generally believe their financial arrangement is either the best or the worst.
-Few people feel indifference towards their joined or not joined finances.
+People generally believe their financial arrangement with their spouse is either the best.
+Few people feel indifferent towards their joined or not joined finances.
 I, of course, believe our arrangement is the best.
 Shocking, I know!

 Here is our story.